solodev/cloud-documentation/src/infrastructure/containers/index.md

 Manage containers which are presented in the form of cards showing all their status.
 Click on each card to open the container directly.

-Click the cluster drop-down to filter by cluster
+Click the cluster drop-down to filter by cluster.

 ><img src="../../../images/containers.jpg" alt="containers" style="width: 100%; display: block"></a>